When it comes to adrenal fatigue treatment, we go to the root of the problem and help the body heal itself; therefore speeding up recovery.

 The level of personalised service we offer is second to none.
 Each and every one of our patients receives a bespoke treatment plan which doesn’t just factor in the treatment of symptoms; we work to get to the bottom of the issue and take a holistic approach, considering your lifestyle, nutrition, stresses, the gut, age, existing medical issues, preferences, and budget.

-Adrenal fatigue is the term used to describe a group of symptoms that occur in those under long-term stress.
+Adrenal fatigue is the term used to describe a group of symptoms that occur in those under long-term stress, and is sometimes referred to as adrenal dysregulation.
 It is different from adrenal insufficiency.
 The term ‘adrenal fatigue’ doesn’t currently appear in the International Classification of Diseases (ICD) and as such, there is some controversy surrounding the use of the phrase.
 However, changes in the body can be demonstrated with lab testing of cortisol levels.
 Whatever word or phrase we associate with it, patients suffering from symptoms of adrenal fatigue usually require treatment to feel better.

 Adrenal glands are a really important part of the body that helps it respond to stress (whether that’s physical or psychological).
 Prolonged periods with elevated stress puts a strain on the adrenal glands, which produce cortisol (the stress hormone).
 Cortisol helps regulate blood pressure, the immune system, blood sugar, and the stress response.
 The constant release of small quantities of cortisol over extended periods of time gives rise to adrenal fatigue, where the adrenal glands are burning out and are in a state of fatigue.
 This is akin to the pancreas burning out in poorly controlled diabetes where the issue reverts from having too much insulin to too little insulin where the patient then requires insulin injections because the pancreas is unable to produce enough to cope with demand.